isabella232/apprenda-apigee-integration/README.md

 Make sure you deploy this proxy to either prod or test if it is not deployed already.

-You will use the path "/oauth/client_credential/accesstoken" to generate an access token, providing your Consumer Key and Consumer Secret, which you will do below.
+You will use the path "/oauth/client_credential/accesstoken" to generate an access token, providing your Consumer Key and Consumer Secret, as you can see below.
 If you would like to refresh the access token after creation there is also the "/refresh_accesstoken" path.

-If you would like to change the duration of your access token you can do so in the Develop tab, in the "GenerateAccessTokenClient" under Policies.
+If you would like to change the duration of the validity (TTL) of your access token you can do so in the Develop tab, in the "GenerateAccessTokenClient" under Policies.
 The location is highlighted below.
 The expiration is in milliseconds.

 ![](images/tutorial_18.PNG )